Together-Java/ModernJava/src/projects/data_visualization.md

 If you've ever seen a drawing of [a plague doctor](https://en.wikipedia.org/wiki/Plague_doctor) this is part of why they had that long nosed mask.
-They would fill it with nice smelling herbs in order to counter the miasma they though was causing disease.
+They would fill it with nice smelling herbs in order to counter the miasma they thought was causing disease.

 This was basically entirely wrong in terms of the mechanics of disease spread.
 But it wasn't all bad.
 Staying away from dead bodies and wearing a mask around the sick aren't the worst ideas in the world.